hariso/take-home-assignments/otlp-log-processor-backend-java/README.md

 The goal of this assignment is to build a simple backend application that receives [log records](https://opentelemetry.io/docs/concepts/signals/logs/) on a gRPC endpoint and processes them.
 Based on a **configurable attribute key and duration**, the application has to keep counts of the number of unique log records per distinct attribute value.
-And within each window (configurable duration) print / log these counts to stdout.
+And within each window (configurable duration) print / log these delta counts to stdout.
 Note that the configurable attribute may appear either on Resource, Scope or Log level.

 Pseudo example: